MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service.md

 In this hands-on lab, you will learn how to:

 - Create an Azure Container Service
+- Remote into an Azure Container Service using SSH
-- Deploy Docker images to a container service
+- Create Docker images and run Docker containers in Azure
 - Run jobs in containers created from Docker images
-- Stop container instances running in a container service
+- Stop Docker containers that are running
 - Delete a container service

 <a name="Prerequisites"></a>